atmaivancevic/ERV_cancer_enhancers/README.md

 ### 1. LTR10A/F enrichment in patient H3K27ac ChIPseq

-Processed patient H3K27ac ChIPseq bed files were downloaded from [GSE136889](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE136889) and lifted over to hg38.
+Processed patient H3K27ac ChIPseq bed files (tumor + matched normal samples) were downloaded from [GSE136889](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE136889) and lifted over to hg38.
 Samples with fewer than 20,000 H3K27ac peaks were discarded.
 GIGGLE was used to assess LTR10 enrichment within H3k27ac peaks for each sample (e.g. ).

 Fig2a: overall heatmap and deeptools signal heatmap of CEMT patient chipseq